 Do I need an appointment?

-- Once registered, you will wait in your vehicle until you are called to come into the clinic waiting room.
+- Once registered, you will wait in your vehicle until you receive a text to come into the clinic waiting room.

-- Results are provided before you leave the clinic.
+- Results for rapid antigen COVID-19 tests are provided before you leave the clinic.

-- Once we have tested the maximum number of patients for the day, we will cease COVID-19 testing for that day.
-We will begin again the following day at opening hours.
+- Once we have tested the maximum number of patients for the day, we will cease COVID-19 testing registration for that day.
+We will begin again the following day.
+Registration will begin two hours prior to opening.

 Is there a way I can speed up this process?